equivalent/scrapbook2/archive/blogs/2015-01-20-force_ssl_is_different_than_force_ssl.md

 still be able to use unsecure cookie to track movement on public pages (once again the "secure" cookie won't be sent on non-https conection).

-In otherword this will prevent session hijacking as you need both cookies to validate the user, and only unsecure cookie to track user activity on public pages.
+In other words this will prevent session hijacking as you need both cookies to validate the user, and only unsecure cookie to track user activity on public pages.